 For patients who have the mildest type of tuberous breasts, it often can be resolved in a single operation.
 For the more severe cases, I often tell my patients that we will try to hit a home run in one operation but to prepare to end up on second or third base and need another chance to get to home base.

-The treatment usually involves a combination of breast augmentation, mastopexy, and scoring the native breast tissue to allow it to expand or fan out into a broader base footprint.
+The treatment usually involves a combination of breast augmentation, breast lift surgery (mastopexy), and scoring the native breast tissue to allow it to expand or fan out into a broader base footprint.
 When there are two different breast sizes, using two different sizes of implants can be the answer, and sizers can be employed to determine the best match.

 When the areola has been stretched out and the tissue behind it protrudes, a donut mastopexy can be done to make the size smaller and push the protruding tissue back down.
 Often, this is only done on one side because it is very common to have very different types of tuberous breasts on the same patient.